pothos/schlocky/README.md

 Got carried away on a Sunday afternoon and the result is a static site generator that…

 - requires no build step or deployment pipeline because the Markdown rendering is done in the browser through [showdown](https://github.com/showdownjs/showdown)
+- fetches internal links without a full page reload
 - ships as a single `index.html` file, to use as-is or as base for customizations
 - loads a default style from `style.css` and default Javascript from `scripts.js`, both optional
 - has no template language (for now) but allows to prepend shared Markdown/HTML/CSS/JS parts, e.g., for a menu
 - lacks any advanced features!

-As future improvement it would be nice to add Javascript that optimizes all internal links to not to a full reload but only a Javascript fetch while updating the browser address bar with the history API (this should also make it possible to do relative movements in subfolders).
+As future improvement it should also be possible to do relative movements in subfolders or external URLs.

 Live demo: [https://pothos.github.io/schlocky/](https://pothos.github.io/schlocky/)